 Figure 55: DA2GC AS Source (3 km) / BFWA Victim

 Alternatively an antenna diagramm according to Recommendation ITU-R F.1336 (‘Reference radiation patterns of omnidirectional, sectoral and other antennas in point-to-multipoint systems for use in sharing studies in the frequency range from 1 GHz to about 70 GHz’) as shown in Figure 56 has been used in the calculations.
 Note that at 3 km AS altitude a transmitter attenuation of 8 dB according to the system description was used.
+The results for this analysis are presented in Figure 57.